Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

+In the above we have truncated the entries to a single decimal place: see Appendix \ref{appendix:B} for the full matrix.
 The condition number increases by a substantial amount, even though we have perfect knowledge of the target covariance.
-See Section \ref{counterproductive experiment} for an empirical analysis of RWM on a $\mathcal{N}(0, \Sigma_\pi)$ target (with $\Sigma_\pi$ as above) after diagonal and dense preconditioning.
+See Section \ref{subsec:experiment_counterproductive} for an empirical analysis of the random walk Metropolis on a $\mathcal{N}(0, \Sigma_\pi)$ target (with $\Sigma_\pi$ as above) after diagonal and dense preconditioning.

-In a practical scenario we would have to expend computational effort to construct $\text{diag}(\hat{\Sigma}_\pi)^{-1/2}$ and so for a target such as the one described here, the effort would be for nothing.
-In general targets with covariance matrices whose associated correlations are far from being diagonally dominant will be least amenable to diagonal preconditioning.
+In a practical scenario we would have to expend computational effort to construct $\text{diag}(\hat{\Sigma}_\pi)^{-1/2}$ and so for a target such as the one described here, this effort would be wasted as it actually reduces sample quality.
+In general we can conjecture that targets with covariance matrices whose associated correlations are far from being diagonally dominant will be least amenable to diagonal preconditioning.